tc-lang/trenchcoat/writeups/bound-method.md

 this complexity.
 Rearrangement of linear inequalities and in fact most other common inequalities is reasonably trivial and can be done in a good time complexity.

-We will not go in to the details of this algorithm yet, but note that if a requirement cannot be rearranged to a target bound then it is simply dropped from the input.
+We will not go into the details of this algorithm yet, but note that if a requirement cannot be rearranged to a target bound then it is simply dropped from the input.
 This means that results which require more complex requirements (ones which cannot be rearranged) to prove will always give *undetermined*.
 This is acceptable from the algorithm specification and important for keeping time